Dido Elizabeth Belle: Later life

-Lady Mansfield died on 10 April 1784 after long illness, thus Elizabeth's 2 aunts Lady Anne and Lady Marjory took charge of the household accounts.
+Lady Mansfield died on 10 April 1784 after a long illness; thus Elizabeth's two aunts, Lady Anne and Lady Margery, took charge of the household accounts.

-On 15 December 1785, Lady Elizabeth Married George Finch Hatton, a rich aristocratic gentlemen, Heir to Earl of Winchilsea and Earl Nottingham upon his unmarried cousin's death, he was also Lady Mansfield's nephew.
-Elizabeth, Belle's childhood companion would left Kenwood at the age of 25 and began her married life between her husband's 2 vast estates Kirby Hall and Eastwell Park.
+On 15 December 1785, Lady Elizabeth married George Finch Hatton, a rich aristocratic gentleman, Lady Mansfield's nephew and heir to Earl of Winchilsea and Earl of Nottingham after his unmarried first cousin.
+Their wedding was witnessed by Lord Stormont and Lord Mansfield.
+Elizabeth, Belle's companion all their young lives, thus left Kenwood at the age of 25 and began her married life between her husband's two vast estates Kirby Hall and Eastwell Park.

-Belle's father died in 1788 without legitimate heirs, bequeathing £1000 to be shared by his "reputed children", John and Elizabeth Lindsay (as noted in his will) and nothing for Dido.
-Overwhelming sources said that the Elizabeth named in his will was his other illegitimate daughter called Elizabeth Palmer (born c.
+Belle's father died in 1788 without legitimate heirs, bequeathing £1,000 to be shared by his "reputed children", John and Elizabeth Lindsay (as noted in his will) and nothing for Dido.
+Overwhelming sources said that the Elizabeth named in his will was his other illegitimate daughter called Elizabeth Lindsay later Palmer (born c.
 1765), who lived in Scotland.
-Elizabeth Palmer and her half brother John was known to keep in contact.
+Elizabeth Palmer and her half brother John Lindsay were known to keep in contact.

 Belle's legal status while Lord Mansfield was alive is uncertain.
-In his will written in 1783, published in 1793, Lord Mansfield officially confirmed or conferred Belle's freedom.
+In his will written in 1783, published in 1793, Lord Mansfield officially confirmed or conferred Belle's freedom but unlike Lady Elizabeth, he did not refer to Dido as his niece.
 To secure her future after his death, he bequeathed to her £500 as an outright sum and a £100 annuity.
-In 1799, Belle also inherited £100 from Lady Margery Murray, one of two female relatives who had come to live with and help care for the Murrays in their later years.
+In 1799, Belle also inherited £100 from Lady Margery Murray, one of two unmarried aunts who had previously come to live with and help care for the Murrays in their later years.

 However, Lord Mansfield left his niece Lady Elizabeth Murray £10,000.
-Her father was in line to inherit his uncle's title and entire wealth.
+Her father was in line to inherit his uncle's title and entire wealth, he further gave Elizabeth £7,000 more.